calvinfeng/machine-learning-notebook/README.md

 ## Introduction

-This is my personal machine learning notebook, used primarily for references and sharing what I learned recently.
+This is my personal notebook for documenting knowledge I picked up as I progress through my career in machine learning.

-The source of the content primarily comes from courses I took from Stanford, i.e. CS229, CS231n and CS224n and many other research papers, textbooks and online tutorials.
-There are also notes I took from my professional work and personal projects using machine learning.

 ## Python 2 vs Python 3

 I wrote majority of the content in Python 2.7 in 2018.
-Now Python 2.7 is fully deprecated, I am switching to Python 3.8.
+Now Python 2.7 is deprecated, I am switching to Python 3.8.

 My dependency will be upgraded to